 Was the man once seen pacing the compound's courtyard really bin Laden, as it appeared to American eyes?
 That was just one unknown.

 In short, the U.S. had no direct evidence that bin Laden would be there during the assault _ or indeed had ever been there.
-Obama put the raiders in motion on the "pretty good chance" they would find their man, as CIA Director Leon Panetta, who was overseeing the operation back in Washington, put it.
+President Barack Obama put the raiders in motion on the "pretty good chance" they would find their man, as CIA Director Leon Panetta, who was overseeing the operation back in Washington, put it.

 Days after the attack, the administration has fleshed out a reconstruction that is probably more accurate than its initial, flawed telling.
 More information has been gleaned from the commandos themselves, now back at their home base outside Virginia Beach, Va.
 Some dust has settled.

 The U.S. changed its story again Thursday when a senior defense official said only one of the five people killed in the raid was armed and fired any shots, a striking departure from the intense and prolonged firefight described earlier by the White House and others in the administration.

 There remains no independent or competing account to the administration's story as yet.
 The reconstruction comes largely from Panetta, White House spokesman Jay Carney and Obama's counterterrorism adviser, John Brennan.

 The only other direct witnesses are the compound's occupants, now in Pakistani custody and, for now, out of reach to everyone else.